1on1pt/School_District_Analysis/README.md

 ### 3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+* Replacing the Thomas High School ninth grade math and reading scores with NaN did not affect the high school's performance relative to the other schools.
+* Thomas High School was able to maintain as the second highest performing high school in the district.

 **Original Summary**